ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 Section 1: Ad-hoc commands
 ==========================

-For our first exercise, we are going to run some ad-hoc commands to help you get a feel for how Ansible works.
 Ansible Ad-Hoc commands enable you to perform tasks on remote nodes without having to write a playbook.
 They are very useful when you simply need to do one or two things quickly, to many remote nodes.

 Step 1:
 -------